W00glin/pushsec-trend-int/readme.md

 - On‑prem deployment (no cloud compute or SOAR required)

 ## To Do -
-- [ ] Re-work API key so it is not hardcoded, use Windows Credential Manager
+- [X] Re-work API key so it is not hardcoded, use Windows Credential Manager
 - [ ] Expand ingest scope (Findings, Apps, etc)
 - [ ] *Nix option for non-Windows environments
 - [ ] Documentation for adding it as a scheduled task to run
+- [ ] Retry for network latency/hiccups
 ---

 ## Architecture (at a glance)